eitrtechnologies/idem-azurerm/README.md

 You are now fully set up to begin developing additional functionality for this provider.

 ## EXECUTION
-After installation the Azure Resource Manager Idem Provider execution and state modules will be accessible to the hub.

-The provider authenticates with a service principal, so all state and execution modules require that a dictionary populated with the data shown below be passed to them.

-Lets call the file myawesomecreds.yml

 The following example uses an azurerm state module to ensure the existence of a resource group.